ChenlingZhang/EmoChatBot/README.md

 # Future Work

 Now our chatbot has been able to effectively identify people's emotions and provide some suggestions to our users to help them improve their mood when they have negative emotions.
 In the future, we hope to access some psychological medical models to provide long-term psychological services for our users.
-Long-term conversations with our Grand Prophecy model and the intervention of psychomedical models can help users diagnose if they have some serious mental illness.
+Long-term conversations with our Large Language Model and the intervention of psychomedical models can help users diagnose if they have some serious mental illness.